thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-safety/README.md

 3. Open the following URL in your browser:
    [http://localhost:8001/api/v1/safety/docs](http://localhost:8001/api/v1/safety/docs)

-## LIMITATION
-   The image generation api will not work standalone.
-It has dependency on the other models module.

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.